-ADIRU Architecture: The primary design principle in Boeing 777's ADIRU Architecture [25, 32] is multiple levels of redundancy.
+Boeing 777 ADIRU Architecture: The primary design principle in Boeing 777's ADIRU Architecture [25], [32] is multiple levels of redundancy, see Fig. 1 .
 There are two ADIRU units: primary and secondary.
 The primary ADIRU is divided into 4 Fault Containment Areas (FCA), with each FCA containing multiple Fault Containment Modules (FCM): accelerometers (6 FCM), gyros (6 FCM), processors (4 FCM), power supplies (3 FCM), ARINC 629 bus (3 FCM).
 The ADIRU system was designed to be serviceable, with no need of maintenance with one fault in each FCA.
 Systems can still fly with two faults, but it necessitates maintenance upon landing.
 A secondary unit, the S(econdary)AARU also provided inertial data.
-The flight computer compares the data received from primary unit and secondary unit before using it.
+The flight computers used middle value selection upon the values provided by the primary and secondary ADIRU.

 Accelerometers and gyros are arranged on the face of a dodecahedron in a skewed redundant configuration [25].
-Thus, any four accelerometers and gyros are sufficient to calculate the linear acceleration in the body inertial reference frame and angular velocity in the fixed frame of reference.
-This calculation is replicated in parallel by each one of 4 processors.
+Thus, any four accelerometers and gyros are sufficient to calculate the linear acceleration in the body inertial reference frame and angular velocity in the fixed frame of reference [33].
+This calculation is replicated in parallel by each one of the 4 processors.

-Failure Analysis: Post-flight analysis [6] revealed that in 2001 accelerometer 5 had failed with high output values and was subsequently marked as faulty.
-However, because there was only one failure no maintenance was requested on the unit, but the status of failed unit was recorded in onboard maintenance memory.
+Failure Analysis: Subsequent analysis [6] revealed that in 2001 accelerometer 5 had failed with high output values and was subsequently discarded.
+However, because there was only one failure no maintenance was requested on the unit.
+The status of failed unit was recorded in on-board maintenance memory.
 However, on the day of the incident, a power cycle on the primary ADIRU occurred, during flight.
-Upon reset, the processors did not check the status of the on-board memory and hence did not regard accelerometer 5 as faulty.
-Thereafter, a second in-flight fault was recorded in the accelerometer 6 and was disregarded.
-Till the time of the incident the ADIRU processors used a set of equations for acceleration estimation that disregarded the values measured by accelerometer 5.
+Upon reset, the processors did not check the status of the on board memory and hence did not regard accelerometer 5 as faulty.
+Thereafter, a second in-flight fault was recorded in the accelerometer 6 and it was disregarded.
+Till the time of the incident, the ADIRU processors used a set of equations for acceleration estimation that disregarded the values measured by accelerometer 5.
 However, the fault in accelerometer 6 necessitated a reconfiguration to use a different set of estimation equations.
-At this point, they allowed the use of accelerometers 1 to 5 as accelerometer 5 was not regarded as faulty, passing the abnormal high acceleration values to all flight computers.
-Due to common-mode nature of the fault, voters allowed the incorrect accelerometer data to go out on all channels.
-This high value was used by primary flight computers, although a comparison function used by the flight computers lessened the effect.
-In summary, a latent software bug and the common-mode nature of the accelerometer fault bypassed the redundancy checks and caused the effect to cascade into a system failure [19].
+At this point, they allowed the use of accelerometers 1 to 5 as accelerometer 5 was not regarded as faulty, passing the high acceleration values to all flight computers.
+Due to commonmode nature of the fault, voters allowed high accelerometer data to go out to all channels.
+This high value was used by primary flight computer.
+The mid value select function used by the flight computer lessened the effect of pitch motion.
+Thus, a latent software bug and the common-mode nature of the accelerometer fault bypassed the redundancy checks and caused the effect to cascade into a system failure [19].